davide3011/palladium-ln/doc/getting-started/advanced-setup/tor.md

-If the above prints nothing and returns, then Core Lightning "should" work with your Tor.
+If the above prints nothing and returns, then Palladium Lightning "should" work with your Tor.
-If it prints an error, some configuration problem will likely prevent Core Lightning from working with your Tor.
+If it prints an error, some configuration problem will likely prevent Palladium Lightning from working with your Tor.

-Then make sure these are in your `${LIGHTNING_DIR}/config` or other Core Lightning configuration (or prepend `--` to each of them and add them to your `lightningd` invocation
+Then make sure these are in your `${LIGHTNING_DIR}/config` or other Palladium Lightning configuration (or prepend `--` to each of them and add them to your `lightningd` invocation
 command line):

 ```shell